grafana/agent/docs/rfcs/xxxx-backwards-compatibility.md

   upstream dependency introduces a breaking change, we may be required to make a breaking change to our public API as well.

-- Other telemetry data: Metrics, logs, and traces may change between releases.
+- Other telemetry data: metrics, logs, and traces may change between releases.
   Only telemetry data which is used in official dashboards is protected under backwards compatibility.